Fact Sheet 24:

 Where does a financial institution get its information?

 The privacy notice must tell you this.
 A financial institution may receive information directly from you, for example, when you fill out an application for a new account.
 Information about you may also be compiled based upon records of your transactions with that company, its affiliates, and other sources.
 This may include information about how you use your credit card, your account balances, late payments, what you buy, and where you shop.

 What kinds of companies can get my personal information?

 The privacy notice you receive from financial institutions does not have to tell you the names of any specific companies or organizations that may buy or receive your personal information.
 Only the categories of companies have to be disclosed to you.

-When your information is disclosed under a contract between your company and another company to sell you financial products, this is called a "joint marketing agreement."
+When your information is disclosed under a contract between your financial institution and a joint marketer, this is called a "joint marketing agreement."
 You have no right to know any details about these joint marketing agreements, and you have no say in information flow under these contracts.

 What is a third party nonaffiliate?